-You can bypass the Intensive 4-day Weaving Workshop and go directly to studio time IF you are an experienced tapestry weaver or if you have taken the beginner-intermediate workshop from the family at another time.
+You can bypass the Intensive 5-day Weaving Workshop and go directly to studio time IF you are an experienced tapestry weaver or IF you have taken the beginner-intermediate workshop from the family at another time.

 If you are interested in making these arrangements, please contact Norma Hawthorne at Oaxaca Cultural Navigator.
 We can set up the studio residency for as many days or weeks as you wish.
 You would make all payments to reserve the workshop and studio arrangements with Oaxaca Cultural Navigator.
 We will send you a PayPal invoice for 1/2 the total cost with the remaining amount due 45 days before the workshop/residency begins.
 You would need to specify the dates you prefer for the workshop and/or when you want the residency.

 Bill has organized the experience so that participants can identify a theme on which to concentrate.
 You can choose to focus on food, religious icons, housing, cemeteries, local artisans, family life, music, farming and agriculture, or whatever suits you.
 By the end of the workshop, we will have collectively created a range of personal portfolios that reflect the diversity of life in the region.